elephantscale/es-training-new/docker/slides/Docker_Intro.md

 ---

+## Docker and WSL 2
+ * Microsoft is including a full Linux kernel in the new Windows Subsystem For Linux 2
+   - A bit of a "hell freezes over" moment considering history!
+   - But exciting news nontheless.
+   - THis is an **optional** install intended for developers only.
+ * This allows Windows users to install a full Ubuntu (or other distro) on top of Windows.
+ * This also allows Docker Users to run a native Linux conatiner on Windows (without using Hyper-V)!
+   - with the performance advantages of running native.
+ * This is very much "beta" and "bleeding edge"
+ * Docker has a special Docker Desktop for WSL2 available for this.
+   - It is a different product than Docker Desktop for Windows, and **beta** software
+   - The two can be installed in parallel.
+ * This isn't recommended right now for most users until it's ready for prime-time

+---

 ## Docker on Windows Use Cases

 |                     | Windows 10 (Linux Kernel) | Windows 10 (Windows Server Kernel) | Windows Server (Virtualized Kernel) | Windows Server (Native Kernel) |